wlonk/arcadia/arcadia.md

 To cast this spell:

   * Be beside the sleeper.
 (Required.)
-  * A web of red string around the sleeper.
+  * Have a web of red string around the sleeper.
   * Breathe in their exhalation.
-  * A sharpened rod of holly left under their pillow.
+  * Leave a sharpened rod of holly under their pillow.
   * Sing a lullaby.

 Outcomes: